Gaetz/SDL-OpenGL/README.md

 Dependencies are already ready in the `external` folder.

-If you want more librairies, put them in the `external` folder.
+If you want more libraries, put them in the `external` folder.

 # Compile tools